 SLS retains tree species diversity by using natural regeneration and planting of native tree species to meet reforestation objectives.
-Seed, for growing planted trees, originate from natural stands, of identical seed zone.
-Seed collection protocols the Alberta Forest Genetics Resource Management and Conservation Standards1.
+Seed, for planted trees, are from natural stands, of identical seed zone and follows the protocols developed by the Alberta Forest Genetics Resource Management and Conservation Standards.
 Trees grown from certified seed orchards are not being used by SLS.

-Additionally, 30% of the FMA is designated as passive land base, an area of continuous forested retention.
-The forested retention within the passive land base is widely distributed across the FMA and mostly includes: primary protection zones, steep slopes, and riparian areas.
-The passive land base is connected to the active land base, where additional retention has been designated as connective corridors (key wildlife and biodiversity zones), ecosites, green adjacency, and critical wildlife zones.
+Additionally, 34% of the FMA is designated as passive landbase, an area of continuous forested retention.
+The forested retention within the passive landbase is widely distributed across the FMA and mostly includes: primary protection zones, steep slopes, and riparian areas.
+The passive land base is connected to the active landbase, where additional retention has been designated as connective corridors (key wildlife and biodiversity zones), ecosites, green adjacency, and critical wildlife zones.